 After the development of COVID-19 vaccines brought a moment of relief, many nonprofit leaders shifted to the next phase of their pandemic response: equitable distribution of the vaccines.
 Here’s what you need to know and how you can support vaccine distribution in hard-to-reach communities around the world.

 1. A global initiative aims to deliver COVID-19 vaccines equitably.

-COVAX, the initiative working to ensure equitable vaccine distribution globally, announced agreements to access nearly 2 billion doses of several promising vaccine candidates in December.
+COVAX, the initiative working to ensure equitable vaccine distribution globally, announced agreements to access nearly 2 billion doses of several promising vaccine candidates last December.
 The hope was that all 190 countries and territories participating in the initiative would have access to the vaccines for at-risk groups in the first half of 2021.

 2. High-income countries are getting vaccinated more than 30 times faster.

 Despite the COVAX effort, a clear divide has emerged in who has early access to coronavirus vaccines.
 Nearly 85% of the COVID-19 vaccine doses administered have gone to people in high-income and upper-middle-income countries.
 Meanwhile, just 0.3 percent of doses have been administered in low-income countries.
 One report projected that it would take low-income countries 57 years to reach full vaccination at the current rate.

 “As wealthier countries buy up early vaccine supplies and drive up prices, I remain concerned about mobilizing the resources necessary to reach people in low- and middle-income countries.”